mattclarke/advent_of_code_22/README.md

 ## Day 20
 - Part 1: implemented the algorithm using a linked list because a) it is easier than doing the wrap-around maths and b) I suspected it would be needed for part 2.
 - Part 2: the stepsize is huge, but as the list is circular we can use the modulo to reduce it.
 Took a while for me to realise I needed to take the modulo of the number of nodes - 1 because we have detached the original node!

+Pro tip:
+- Use a deque as the linked list and `queue.append(queue.popleft())` to rotate the list.
+- Rotating the item we are interested in to the front makes the maths easier.
+- Note: it is slower than a real linked list but quicker to implement!

 ## Day 21
 - Part 1: implement the algorithm as described.